Steve Wood: Bishop of the Carolinas

 Shortly after joining ACNA, Wood became involved with efforts to create the Diocese of the Carolinas, which was formed with 14 congregations with an average Sunday attendance of over 2,700.
+According to its official policy, the Diocese of the Carolinas "has supported the ordination of women as deacons and priests in the church, with the provision that women may not serve in the office of rector" since its inception in 2010.

-He served as vicar general of the diocese while in formation and, in 2012, he was elected to serve as its first bishop.
+Wood served as vicar general of the diocese while it was in formation and, in 2012, he was elected to serve as its first bishop.
 Wood was consecrated on August 25, 2012, at St. Andrew's by Archbishop Robert Duncan.
-Co-consecrators included Archbishop-elect Stanley Ntagali of Uganda and Bishops Roger Ames, John Guernsey, and Alphonza Gadsden.
+Co-consecrators included Archbishop-elect Stanley Ntagali of Uganda and Bishops Guernsey, Roger Ames, and Alphonza Gadsden.